FBTimNim/beThere-api/README.md

 Installation
 ------------

 You first need to setup your database.
 We use MySQL though any relational DBMS will work as long as you pass in the right credentials.
-The user should have CRUD permissions and **nothing more**.
+The user should have CRUD permissions and the ability to create and drop tables.
 Note down the credentials and DB information for your application.

 The database schema is shown in the `backend.py` file.